facebook/wangle/README.md

 <p>Aims to provide easy testing, load balancing, client pooling, retry logic, etc.  for any request/response type service - i.e. thrift, http, etc.</p>

 <p>Service - a matched interface between client/server.
-A server will implement this interface, and a client will call in to it.
+A server will implement this interface, and a client will call into it.
 These are protocol-specific</p>

 <p>ServiceFilter - a generic filter on a service.
 Examples: stats, request timeouts, rate limiting</p>